Home » Read & Learn » WordPress » Why Website Colors Matter

 Creating Your Color Palette

 Back in the day, there were “web-safe colors.”
 These 216 colors were what you wanted to stick with as they were the only ones to be displayed consistently across all 8-bit platforms.
-Twenty-seven years later, that’s no longer the case, and you can use any colors you want.
+Decades later, that’s no longer the case, and you can use any colors you want.

 The key is that they look good together and help to support your business’s image and perception.
-But, of course, some folks are better at determining what colors look good together than others.
-So if you are the latter, here’s what we do.
+Of course, some folks are better at determining what colors look good together than others.
+So, if you are the latter, here’s what we do.

 Website Color Palette Creation